 Jacob Family Services ("JFS") is a nonprofit corporation that was incorporated in the state of Colorado on January 19, 1993.
 The purpose of JFS is to provide a high quality and personally crafted continuum of services to abused and neglected youth and their families.
-Services vary based on the unique needs of each client but could include case management, mentoring, personal or family coaching, medical care, psychological therapy and counseling and providing certain related transportation needs.
+Services vary based on the unique needs of each client but usually include case management, mentoring, personal or family coaching, and the provision of certain related transportation needs.
 In order to keep programs relevant and impactful, JFS must also provide intensive and on-going training to its program staff.

 Funding primarily comes through specific fee for service contracts with Larimer County.
-During 2021, 77% of JFS's total support came from Larimer County.
+During 2022, 74% of JFS's total support came from Larimer County.
 Most of the rest was fees from other counties or donations from the private sector to pay for specific client needs.